-Marcus Rediker is a Distinguished Professor of Atlantic History at the University of Pittsburgh and a senior research fellow at the Collège d'études mondiales in Paris.
-His books have won numerous awards and have been translated into fifteen languages.
+Marcus Rediker is a Distinguished Professor of Atlantic History at the University of Pittsburgh.
+His books have won numerous awards and have been translated into sixteen languages.
 The most recent is The Fearless Benjamin Lay: The Quaker Dwarf who Became the First Revolutionary Abolitionist (2017).
 He is the producer of the prize-winning documentary film Ghosts of Amistad: In the Footsteps of the Rebels, based on his book The Amistad Rebellion: An Atlantic Odyssey of Slavery and Freedom (2012) and directed by Tony Buba.
 Rediker is currently writing a play, The Return of Benjamin Lay, with playwright Naomi Wallace, and working as guest curator in the J.M.W.
 Turner collection at Tate Britain.

 *Ghosts of Amistad*, directed by Tony Buba is based on Marcus Rediker's *The Amistad Rebellion: An Atlantic Odyssey of Slavery and Freedom* (Penguin, 2012).
 The film chronicles a journey to Sierra Leone in 2013 to visit the home villages of the rebels who captured the slave schooner *Amistad* in 1839, to interview elders about local memory of the incident, and to search for the long-lost ruins of Lomboko, the slave trading factory where their cruel transatlantic voyage began.
 The filmmakers rely on the knowledge of villagers, fishermen, and truck drivers to recover a lost history from below in the struggle against slavery.
 The American Historical Association awarded the film the 2015 John E. O’Conner Prize as the year’s best historical documentary.